daizutabi/ivory/README.md

 Using Ivory, you can obtain the both tuning and tracking workflow at one place.

 Another key feature of Ivory is its model design.
 You can write down all of your model structure and tuning/tracking process in one YAML file.
-Its allows us to understand the whole process at a glance.
+It allows us to understand the whole process at a glance.

 ## Setup